HTV04/GRRLIB/README.md

 If you have just performed a clean (re)install, you should reboot before you continue.

 ## Downloading GRRLIB-mod
-It is recommended to use the master branch of GRRLIB-mod.
-Simply clone this repository to your computer.
+It is recommended to use the `mod` branch of the GRRLIB-mod repo.
+Simply clone this repository to your computer and switch to the `mod` branch.

 This document will presume that you have clone this repository to a directory called  `C:\grr` for simplicity.